Tory Lanez: Shooting of Megan Thee Stallion

 On July 12, 2020, after leaving a house party where there had been an argument that resulted in violence, Lanez was arrested in Hollywood Hills and charged with carrying a concealed weapon in his vehicle.
 Another rap artist, Megan Thee Stallion, was also in the car, and was initially reported to have had a foot wound caused by glass.
 However, in an Instagram post, Megan later disputed this, stating she underwent surgery after suffering "gunshot wounds, as a result of a crime that was committed against me and done with the intention to physically harm me".
 At the time, she did not state who shot her.
 On Instagram Live in August 2020, Megan stated that she was shot by Lanez during this incident.
-She also voiced her opinions against his publicist team, saying: "You shot me, and you got your publicist and your people going to these blogs lyin' and shit.
+She also voiced her opinions against his publicity team, saying: "You shot me, and you got your publicist and your people going to these blogs lyin' and shit.
 Stop lyin'.
 Why lie?"

 On September 25, 2020, Lanez released his fifth album, Daystar, in which he denies shooting Megan, while also claiming she and her team were "trying to frame" him; on the song "Money Over Fallouts", he raps: "how you get shot in your foot, don't hit no bones or tendons?"
 The same day, in a statement to Variety, Megan's attorney, Alex Spiro, claimed Lanez's representatives had since attempted to launch a "smear campaign" against Megan to discredit her allegations.
 Spiro stated: "We have been made aware of manipulated text messages and invented email accounts that have been disseminated to the media in a calculated attempt to peddle a false narrative about the events that occurred".
-Lanez's team denied this, saying that they would investigate who was behind the fake emails and would take appropriate action.
+Lanez's team denied responsibility for the fake emails.
+On September 29, 2020, Lanez claimed on Instagram that news sites had launched a smear campaign against him.

-On September 29, 2020, following negative responses to Lanez from certain publications, the rapper claimed on Instagram that news sites had launched a smear campaign against him, stating that he has "never seen verified publications ... come together with 'biased' opinions for a smear campaign on an artist", and questioning who is "paying" them.
 In October 2020, Lanez was officially charged with felony counts of assault with a semiautomatic firearm, personal use of a firearm, and carrying a loaded, unregistered firearm in a vehicle.
 He also faced an allegation that he personally inflicted great bodily injury with a gun.
-He was to be arraigned on October 13.
-It was delayed to November 18, after Lanez's attorney requested a continuance.
+Lanez's arraignment was scheduled for October 13, but was delayed to November 18 after his attorney requested a continuance.
 A protective order has since been issued against Lanez; he is to stay at least 100 yards away from Megan and not contact her.
-He was also ordered to surrender any guns he owns.
+He was also ordered to surrender any guns he owned.